 The Brick pit at Newington, busy as usual with birds – never seen/heard a bell frog though!
 From the elevated circular boardwalk the smallest water birds, the grebes, seem tiny, even through binoculars.
 Despite the suspicious green, there must be a ton of fishy creatures in the depths.
 You can’t see them in the picture but the deep divers, the cormorants and grebes (as well as the coots and ducks) prove this is a prime hunting pool.

-Belatedly, I discovered Sydney Review of Books – read a review, will Kindle a book – wonderful and free.
+Belatedly, I discovered Sydney Review of Books – read a review – wonderful and free.

 Scottish Rocks Jervis Bay

 Before the much heralded arrival of the fleet into Sydney Harbour, ships entered Jervis Bay to moor in deep anchorage.
 It was hard to get close-ups from the beach at Scottish Rocks, but I liked this view of the cormorants taking a break from fishing, facing the biggest collection of vessels they’d have seen in their short life times.
 A sea eagle took particular notice, swooping near the sterns as if hoping they might prove to be fishing boats, before soaring high, in show off style.